Business Real Property into a SMSF

 You must consider a range of issues, including;

 - whether the super fund can afford to purchase the property although you may be able to set up a specific limited recourse borrowing if there is not enough money available in the fund

 - whether you can afford to transfer the property as a contribution (subject to restrictions with concessional and non-concessional cap limits)

-- whether capital gains tax will be payable on the transfer
+- whether capital gains tax will be payable by the member on the transfer

 - the market valuation of the property, and